-The 2D system has been developed for competition slalom racing where precise control of the trailing edge is absolutely necessary.
-This system combines the brake lines and the TST so that each can be controlled independently or together giving added levels of precision.
+The optional 2D system has been developed for competition slalom racing where precise control of the trailing edge is absolutely necessary.
+The 2D system combines the brake lines and the TST so that the tip lines (TST) alone can be engaged, or only the brakes in the middle part of the wing engaged, or a combination of both.